Planning for Great Places Newsletter

 To aid understanding of the types of measures that applicants should be considering, the new draft guidance provides information on 23 different biodiversity measures that can be incorporated into a range of developments.
 This includes making the most of trees and plants for wildlife, how to provide shelter and homes for a range of animals, and utilising water to enhance nature.

-We are inviting comments here on the draft guidance by 4 February 2022, and will publish finalised guidance when Ministers adopt NPF4.
+We are inviting comments on the draft guidance by 4 February 2022, with this survey and will publish finalised guidance when Ministers adopt NPF4.

 We teamed up with the Improvement Service and the Crichton Carbon Centre (CCC) to host a training event on the 28th July on the theme of peatland restoration.